 What does a wind energy technician do?

-A turbine technician combines working knowledge of mechanics, hydraulics, meteorology, composites, and computer science when servicing and maintaining large, commercial-scale turbines.
+One highly trained wind energy technician is required to maintain and repair 10 wind turbines.
+They combine working knowledge of mechanics, hydraulics, meteorology, composites, and computer science when servicing and maintaining large, commercial-scale turbines.
 Maintenance is conducted on-the-ground and at substantial heights, exceeding 200 feet.
 Technicians work in pairs for safety reasons.

 Seal of Approval